dojo/docs/dojox/data/OpenSearchStore.rst

 Introduction
 ============

 This store takes in the OpenSearch Descriptor and uses that to configure how a search query is issued.
-It can also take the search results and present them as data store formatted items for a wide variety of return formarts for OpenSearch results.
+It can also take the search results and present them as data store formatted items for a wide variety of return formats for OpenSearch results.
 For more information on the general concepts behind OpenSearch, please refer to `OpenSearch project <http://www.opensearch.org/Home>`_.

 Supported OpenSearch Return Formats